 Pierson-El, who primarily played running back during his junior season after a productive sophomore season at receiver, will also get a chance at both punt and kick returner, he said.

-"I'm 100% committed to Nebraska," Pierson-El said.
+"I'm 100 percent committed to Nebraska," Pierson-El said.
 "Tomorrow when I get back home me and my head coach are going to sit down and I'm going to call the other (coaches who have offered a scholarship) and tell them."

 * * *